CCHMC-Translation/CCHMC-Translation.github.io/index.md

     a.
 On first mention in the body of each document, medication names, *Cincinnati Children's, Cincinnati Children's Hospital, Cincinnati Children's Hospital Medical Center, GetWellNetwork*, departments, divisions, building names, names of US states (e.g. Ohio, Kentucky, and Indiana), and campus names are translated, followed by the English name in parentheses.
 Subsequent mentions use the translation only.

-        i.
-Note that many campus names, e.g. *Burnet* in *Burnet Campus,* *Mason* in *Mason Campus,* *Liberty* in *Liberty Campus,* *College Hill* in *College Hill Campus,* and *Oak* in *Oak Campus,* refer to neighborhoods or streets and therefore should be transliterated, not translated.
+        1. Note that many campus names, e.g. *Burnet* in *Burnet Campus,* *Mason* in *Mason Campus,* *Liberty* in *Liberty Campus,* *College Hill* in *College Hill Campus,* and *Oak* in *Oak Campus,* refer to neighborhoods or streets and therefore should be transliterated, not translated.

-        ii.
-When clearly referring to a location, translate *Base* as *Main Campus*.
+        2. When clearly referring to a location, translate *Base* as *Main Campus*.

-       iii.
-If space permits, replace CCHMC with the translation of Cincinnati Children’s.
+        3. If space permits, replace CCHMC with the translation of Cincinnati Children’s.
 Otherwise leave it in English.

-            A. If this is the first mention of Cincinnati Children's, also make it bilingual per 2.a above.
+            a.
+If this is the first mention of Cincinnati Children's, also make it bilingual per 2.a above.

-       iv.
-Do not use optical kerning in Adobe InDesign, Adobe Illustrator or any other desktop publishing software.
+        4. Do not use optical kerning in Adobe InDesign, Adobe Illustrator or any other desktop publishing software.

-        v.
-Replace Microsoft Office form field checkboxes with the Unicode ballot box character: ☐ (U+2610) or ☑ (U+2611).
+        5. Replace Microsoft Office form field checkboxes with the Unicode ballot box character: ☐ (U+2610) or ☑ (U+2611).

-       vi.
-Patient name and MRN in calendars TK
+        6. Patient name and MRN in calendars TK

 3. Location letters (e.g. *D* in *Location D*) and addresses in the United States remain in English.